MicrosoftDocs/azure-devops-docs/docs/accounts/account-management.md

 [add users and assign access](add-account-users-assign-access-levels.md).
 That way, you control the access that each user gets.
-Or [add users to your team project](add-team-members-vs.md), and let Team Services assign the next available access to them.
+Or [add users to your team project](add-team-members-vs.md), and let VSTS assign the next available access to them.

 #### Try extensions for free
-Help your team do more with Team Services extensions.
+Help your team do more with VSTS extensions.
-For example, Team Services account owners can try the Test Manager extension free for 90 days.
+For example, VSTS account owners can try the Test Manager extension free for 90 days.
 During the trial, all users with Basic access can
 [try Test Manager for free](../billing/try-additional-features-vs.md).